Wheel Damage Checklist: How to Spot Problems Early

 Slow Leaks

-3. Monitor Vibrations and Unusual Noises
+3) Monitor Vibrations & Unusual Noises

 Steering Wheel Vibration